nuggetdigital/tr3x-pinr/README.md

 precompilin' [`go-ipfs`](https://github.com/ipfs/go-ipfs) and [`go-ds-s3`](https://github.com/ipfs/go-ds-s3) into a single binary in a [`bundle`](./.github/workflows/bundle.yml) pipeline

+the `bundle` pipeline gets triggered by push `git` tags, which must start with the desired `go-ipfs` version and an optional suffix appended with a hyphen, fx `v0.8.0`, `v0.8.0-rc`, `v0.8.0-rc-2021-08-27`

 `tr3x-pinr` deployments run thru a [pipeline](./.github/workflows/cd.yml) triggered by `git push` on branches `test` and `main`

 ## manual ops